 No. If you have an HSA, you cannot contribute to an FSA.
 However, you can contribute to a Limited Purpose Health Care FSA.

-A Limited Purpose FSA allows you to put aside before-tax money to pay for eligible dental and vision expenses if you are enrolled in Option C under the Medical Plan.
+A Limited Purpose FSA allows you to put aside before-tax money to pay for eligible dental and vision expenses only if you are enrolled in Option C under the Medical Plan.
 Use your Limited Purpose FSA to pay deductibles, copays and coinsurance related to dental and vision expenses only.
 Other eligible health care expenses include eyeglasses, laser eye surgery and orthodontia.
 For a complete list, see IRS Publication 502.
 The Limited Purpose FSA is administered by Your Spending Account (YSA).

 For 2021: Contribute up to the IRS maximum of $2,750.

-To pay for eligible Limited Purpose FSA expenses, use the Smart YSA debit card to pay at the time of service or purchase, like you would use a debit or credit card.
+To pay for eligible Limited Purpose FSA expenses, use the YSA debit card to pay at the time of service or purchase, like you would use a debit or credit card.
 With the YSA debit card, you don’t have to fill out forms or wait for reimbursements.
 Eligible expenses will automatically be debited from the correct account—either the HSA or the Limited Purpose FSA—depending on which account the purchase is eligible for.